JeffShomali/P1-Portfolio/README.md

 ### Technology Used
-This is static version of my website and only included basic files, but in my personal website I translated this version into dynamic version and used some additional technology like `PHP`, `Javascript` and `Twitter API`.
+This is static version of my website and only included basic files, but in my [personal](http://jeffshomali.com) website I converted this version into dynamic version and used some additional technology like `PHP`, `Javascript` and `Twitter API`.

 This is the screenshot of my PHP version website: